pitosalas/cleancont/output/2021-02-13-Some-great-links-for-02_14_2021.md

 ---
 title: "Some great links for  02/14/2021"
-subtitle: "* [Reverse Tech Interview: Questions to Stump an Interviewer - DEV Community ](<https://dev.to/devin..."
+subtitle: "* Reverse Tech Interview: Questions to Stump an Interviewer - DEV Community"
 category: "uncategorized"
 tags: []
 date: "2021-02-13"